 South Sudan’s battle has had a major effect on kids.
 Jewish camp is domestic to fifty-four thousand refugees.
 As many as two-thirds of them are kids.
 They lost their houses, and a few noticed their own family individuals killed.
 The years of violence have additionally prevented youngsters from having schooling.
-Some by no means even had a threat to begin faculty, and many who did have dropped out altogether.
+Some by no means even had the threat to begin faculty and many who did have dropped out altogether.

 Koat Reath shares much more than a love of getting to know together with his younger college students.
 Like them, he is a victim of war.
 He and his circle of relatives fled to Ethiopia in 2015 after their domestic in Jonglei state was burned to the ground.